MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-step3.md

 1. Sign in to Power Automate.
 2. Navigate to **Solutions**, choose the latest one matching “Solution” in migration report.
 3. Edit connection references.
 Select **New connection** if no existing connection found.
-If this is the case, we recommend you pick an existing connection.
+If so, we recommend you pick an existing connection.

 ![Select a new workflow connection](media/spmt-workflow-automate-connection.png)